coffeescript6/discuss/Features.md

 > CoffeeScript 1.x and 2

-[This has been merged](https://github.com/jashkenas/coffeescript/pull/4352) and released as part of CoffeeScript 1.12.
+[This has been merged](https://github.com/jashkenas/coffeescript/pull/4352) and will be released as part of CoffeeScript 1.12.

 ## Medium Priority